EXPERIENCED LANDLORD/TENANT ATTORNEY

 JACQUELINE A. SALCINES, ESQ.

-Due to the complexity of Florida Statutes and how very costly a defective three day notice can be for the landlord, it is best to hire an attorney to handle an eviction for you.
+Due to the complexity of Florida Statutes Chapter §83, and how very costly the keeping or using of a security deposit contrary to law can be, it is best to hire an attorney to handle an eviction for you.

 At the Law Offices of Jacqueline Salcines, PA, attorney Jacqueline Salcines has been a practicing real estate and litigation attorney for the past 16 years.
 She is well versed in Landlord Tenant law and has given many pro-bono lectures and seminars on the topic, including for legal aid.
 Allow us to protect your interests, whether you are a landlord or a tenant.
 The first consultation is always free of charge.